mCornish/blockchain-for-software-engineers/README.md

-# Blockchain for Software Engineers
+# Blockchain for Software Engineers ([Forked from here](https://github.com/benstew/blockchain-for-software-engineers))
 Inspired by [Google Interview University](https://www.google.com), [Machine Learning for Software Engineers](https://github.com/ZuzooVn/machine-learning-for-software-engineers), [The Authoritative Guide to Blockchain Development](https://medium.freecodecamp.org/the-authoritative-guide-to-blockchain-development-855ab65b58bc)

 "The blockchain symbolizes a shift in power from the centers to the edges of the networks." - William Mougayar